ffuf/ffuf/README.md

       - New CLI flag: -ac to autocalibrate response size and word filters based on few preset URLs.
       - New CLI flag: -timeout to specify custom timeouts for all HTTP requests.

    - Changed
+      - Wordlist can be read also from standard input

 - v0.9
    - New